dundd2/First-Website-of-Dunc/README.md

 - Page structure and layout with div elements
 - Hosting static web pages

 This project represents an important first step for me in building real-world skills in web development.
-I'm proud of having taught myself HTML fundamentals by creating this site from scratch.
+I'm proud of having taught myself HTML fundamentals through creating this site from scratch.

 Moving forward, I plan to continue improving and expanding the site over time as I learn new skills, particularly in Java and PHP.
 I hope this page will be much better when I update to version 1.0.